 Losing My Faith ― Overcoming Fear

 Our beliefs about reality come from the programming that we receive.
-Most of this programming takes place in our youth.
-This is when we are most susceptible to programming.
+Most of this programming takes place in our youth when we are most susceptible to programming.
 It usually comes from people we trust, our parents, and spiritual leaders.

 If you don’t have faith or belief in God or an imaginary friend, you can skip this section.
 If you believe in religion, then losing your faith is probably very scary.
-Your faith is likely a large part of your identity.
-This is exactly what they want.
+Your faith is likely a large part of your identity, and this is their goal.
 It keeps you a customer.
 And it makes you an advocate for whatever agenda they want you to follow.

-God is a powerful metaphor.
-Religion uses this metaphor as a tool for recruitment and retention.
+God is a powerful metaphor, and organized religions use this metaphor as a tool for recruitment and retention.
 It links your faith to your relationships and even your livelihood.
-This is another tactic to keep you a customer.
-They use these social systems to cement you to their belief system.
-This keeps you from asking questions.
+It’s another tactic to keep you a customer.
+They use these social systems to cement you into their belief system and keep you from asking questions.
 Heaven forbid, pun intended, that you become a freethinker.

 You can overcome these fears.
-There are some practical steps you can take to reduce the fear and increase the joy in your life.
+You can take some practical steps to reduce anxiety and increase the joy in your life.
 Negative cultural programming comes from organized religion.
-They target two groups in the population, children, and those in crisis.
+They target two groups in the population, children and those in crisis.

-The young are easy to indoctrinate.
+The young are easy to brainwash.
 Unfortunately, this is a common practice.
-Immature minds are easy to program especially by those they trust.
+Immature minds are easy to program, especially those they trust.
 Children trust their parents and adults who appear to have their best interests in mind.
-These people teach them not to touch fire and to be careful near places where they could fall.
-The adults they trust also immerse themselves in the doctrine and dogma of religion.
+These people teach them not to touch fire and be careful near places where they could fall.
+The adults they trust also immerse themselves in religion’s doctrine and dogma.

 Some people believe that subjecting children to religious programming is child abuse.
 Richard Dawkins noted scientist is of this opinion.
-Others believe that as long as there is no clear harm to the child it is not child abuse.
+Others believe that as long as there is no apparent harm to the child, it is not child abuse.
 It is simply the structured indoctrination of established tradition.

-The other sizeable population susceptible to religious programming are those in crisis.
+The other sizeable population susceptible to religious programming is those in crisis.
 People find religion when vulnerable because vulnerable are easier to brainwash.
-It doesn’t matter what the crisis.
-The crisis could be financial, emotional, or health.
+It doesn’t matter what the problem is; it could be financial, emotional, or health.
 It doesn’t matter.
-Religion uses a crisis to make converts.
-Because converts turn into paying customers.
-You pay with money and with conformity to religious stereotypes they provide.
-Once they get a critical mass of the population, then they can program any agenda.
+Religion uses a crisis to make converts, and converts turn into paying customers.
+You pay with money and with conformity to the religious stereotypes they provide.
+Once they get a critical mass of the population, they can program any agenda.